confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

 ## <a name="step-10"></a>**Fully-Managed AWS S3 Sink / Azure Blob Storage Sink / Google Cloud Storage Sink Connectors**

-In this step, we will set up a fully-managed connector to an object storage.
+In this step, you will set up a fully-managed connector to an object storage.
 You can find the official documentation on how to set up these connectors here:

 - [Amazon S3 Sink Connector for Confluent Cloud](https://docs.confluent.io/cloud/current/connectors/cc-s3-sink.html#cc-s3-connect-sink)